danielsunjin/Daniel-REU-Project-Files/README.md

 The file [r_reader_connectome.R](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/r_reader_connectome.R) reads the connectome and behavior metrics data.
 Note that the variables storing the path to the master mouse datasheet, the connectomes, and the behavior.rda file may need to be updated.

 The file [vertex_func.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_func.py) contains the function `vertex()` for running vertex screening on the data.
 This function is used in the file [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py) to perform vertex screening on the data.
 The code for `vertex()` needs to be run before using the function in [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py).
+In [vertex_connectome.py](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/Archive/vertex_connectome.py), set the variable `y` to be the behavior metric columns columns of behavior.rda to determine which brain regions are correlated with the behavior metrics.